Real $K$-Theory for $C^*$-Algebras: Just the Facts: Homotopy Constructions

-\section{Homotopy constructions}
+\begin{Rem} One of the referees helpfully observed that one can also see this by viewing $\HH $ as $\RR ^4$ and letting it act on itself by left and right multiplication, giving two unital representations with commuting images. \end{Rem}

+\section{\bf{Homotopy Constructions}}

-In this section we lay out some of the basic homotopy constructions that we shall need in subsequent sections.
-This is important philosophically, since it illustrates how much the homology theories $K_*$ and $KO_*$ have in common and opens the door for other possibilities in the future.\footnote{For example, the homology theories $K_*(A; G) $ (with coefficients in an abelian group $G$ such as $\ZZ/p$ or $\QQ$ ) have been found to be quite useful in certain contexts.
+In this section we present some of the basic homotopy constructions that we shall need in subsequent sections.
+This is important philosophically, since it illustrates how much the homology theories $K_*$ and $KO_*$ have in common and opens the door for other possibilities in the future.\footnote{For example, the homology theories $K_*(A; G) $ (complex $K$-theory with coefficients in an abelian group $G$ such as $\ZZ _2$ or $\QQ$ ) have been found to be quite useful in certain contexts.
 It may turn out that similar constructions starting with $KO_*$ may also be of service.
-All of these theories are homology theories.}
+All of these theories are homology theories.
+See Section~\ref{Section-KwithCoefficients}.}

-To set up a homology theory one needs first of all to specify a category which will be the domain of the theory.
-For $K_*$ we sometimes use, for example, \begin{enumerate} \item All complex $C^*$-algebras and their homomorphisms \item All separable complex $C^*$-algebras and their homomorphisms \item The bootstrap category\footnote{First defined by Schochet in \cite{TopII} } (a certain subcategory of the previous example) \item All commutative complex $C^*$-algebras and their homomorphisms\footnote{which, by the Gelfand transform, corresponds to all compact spaces and continuous functions}. \end{enumerate}
+To set up, one needs first of all to specify a category which will be the domain of the theory.
+For $K_*$ we sometimes use, for example, \begin{enumerate} \item All complex $C^*$-algebras and their homomorphisms \item All separable complex $C^*$-algebras and their homomorphisms \item The bootstrap category\footnote{First defined by Schochet in \cite{TopII}.
+This category is an important part of the hypotheses for the K\"unneth Theorem and the Universal Coefficient Theorem } (a certain subcategory of the previous example, which includes commutative $C^*$-algebras but is much larger), \item All commutative complex $C^*$-algebras and their homomorphisms\footnote{which, by the Gelfand transform, corresponds to all compact spaces and continuous functions}. \end{enumerate}

-For $KO_*$ we will use a similar list: \begin{enumerate} \item All real $C^*$-algebras and their homomorphisms \item All separable real $C^*$-algebras and their homomorphisms \item The real bootstrap category (a certain subcategory of the previous example as yet unexplored as far as we know) \item All commutative real $C^*$-algebras and their homomorphisms\footnote{which, as we have noted, does {\bf{not}} correspond to all compact spaces and continuous functions but is larger!}. \end{enumerate}
+For $KO_*$ we will use a similar list: \begin{enumerate} \item All real $C^*$-algebras and their homomorphisms \item All separable real $C^*$-algebras and their homomorphisms \item The real bootstrap category (a certain subcategory of the previous example, analogous to the complex bootstrap category above, which includes all commutative real $C^*$-algebras) \item The pre-bootstrap category, which consists of all real $C^*$-algebras $A$ whose complexifications $A\sc$ lie in the complex bootstrap category.
+This includes the real bootstrap category, by Corollary~4.3 of \cite{BoersemaKT}. \item All commutative real $C^*$-algebras and their homomorphisms\footnote{which, as we have noted, does {\bf{not}} correspond to all compact spaces and continuous functions.
+It is larger!}. \end{enumerate}